Research

 Research Overview

-Rad Lab is an interdisciplinary research group who studies diverse problems in the areas of soft matter, interfacial processes, and transport phenomena using development of multiscale modeling and novel simulation methods.
+SMIL is an interdisciplinary research group who studies diverse problems in the areas of soft matter, soft interfaces, and transport phenomena using development of multiscale modeling and novel simulation methods.

 We are particularly interested in fundamental understanding of the structure and dynamics of functional nanomaterials including macromolecules, surfactant, and nanoparticles in suspension or adsorbed at soft surfaces such as fluid-fluid interfaces and cell surfaces.